Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h2 id="configuration-selection">Configuration selection</h2>

 > **Note** \
-> The Knowledge Graph Browser currently supports only one configuration that allows this extension to be used.
+> The Knowledge Graph Visual browser currently supports only one configuration that allows this extension to be used.

 **1)** Choose "Charles Explorer" meta-configuration.
 See the Figure 9 below.